utat-ss/architect/README.md

     poetry --version
     ```

-    Configure poetry to create its virtual environments within the project's directory.
-This makes it easier to clean your machine when you delete the project.
-The `.venv` folders can get pretty big.
-    ```
-    poetry config virtualenvs.in-project true
-    ```

 1. Clone the repository.

     It is recommended that you use [Github Desktop](https://desktop.github.com/) to clone the project repository.